tonyvolen/Driver-s-Report/README.md

 ## Data Analysis

 The data analysis in this project involved a detailed examination of the drivers' dataset through both descriptive statistics and hypothesis testing.
-The key findings and conclusions are as follows:

-Statistical Analysis:
+#### Hypothesis Testing:

 A hypothesis test was conducted to evaluate whether drivers aged 40 and above have higher average ratings compared to those under 40.
-The null hypothesis proposed that older drivers would have higher ratings, while the alternative hypothesis suggested the opposite.
-The results of the t-test showed a t-statistic of 2.13 and a p-value of 0.035, which is below the significance level of 0.05.
-This led to the rejection of the null hypothesis, suggesting that there is no significant difference in average ratings between drivers aged 40 and above and those below 40.
-Key Insights:

-The analysis revealed that while most drivers have high ratings, there is no direct evidence to suggest that older drivers consistently perform better in terms of ratings.
-The distribution of experience years showed that many drivers have a relatively high level of experience, though the skewness suggests a prevalence of drivers with fewer years of experience.
+- Null hypothesis: Drivers of age 40 and above have a high Average rating compared to drivers below 40 years.
+- Alternative hypothesis:  Drivers of age 40 and above do not have high average rating compared to drivers below 40 years

 ## Findings